 Boric acid dust and tobacco juice may work against palmetto bugs, but must be applied carefully as they are also dangerous to humans and pets.
 Never use any toxins in areas where children or pets may find it.
 A safer alternative is to use a mix of vinegar and water — it may help kill the bugs but is safe for people and animals.

 If you frequently see palmetto bugs, it’s very likely that there are many, many more that you don’t see.
 To keep these abundant roaches under control, Turner Pest Control offers several flexible and affordable pest control plans.
-We treat entry points inside, protect your home outside, and guarantee your satisfaction.
+We treat entry points inside and protect your home outside.

 For fast results and long-term protection, contact us online today or call 800-225-5305.